-- involuntary termination of the employee's employment for any reason other than death, disability or misconduct; - the subsidiary employing the employee ceases to be a participating company in the Severance Program due to a sale to a third party or a spin-off of the subsidiary, in a transaction that is also a change in ownership or effective control of PotlatchDeltic Corporation or a change in ownership of a substantial portion of PotlatchDeltic Corporation's assets (but no benefits are payable if the employee continues employment with or is offered the same or better employment terms by the purchaser or spun-off company, and the purchaser or spun-off company maintains a severance plan that is equivalent in all material respects to the Severance Program); or - separation from service by the employee within 24 months - of a material reduction in his or her authority or responsibility, - of a material reduction in his or her base salary, - of being required to relocate his or her principal place of business to a place that is 50 miles or more from the prior principal place of business, or - of a material reduction in his or her benefits under cash or equity-based incentive plans, as compared to all other similarly situated employees unless the reduction applies to all similarly situated employees.
+- involuntary termination of the employee's employment for any reason other than death, disability or misconduct; - the subsidiary employing the employee ceases to be a participating company in the Severance Program due to a sale to a third party or a spin-off of the subsidiary, in a transaction that is also a change in ownership or effective control of PotlatchDeltic Corporation or a change in ownership of a substantial portion of PotlatchDeltic Corporation's assets (but no benefits are payable if the employee continues employment with or is offered the same or better employment terms by the purchaser or spun-off company, and the purchaser or spun-off company maintains a severance plan that is equivalent in all material respects to the Severance Program); or - separation from service by the employee within 24 months - of a material reduction in his or her authority or responsibility, - of a material reduction in his or her base salary, - of being required to relocate his or her principal place of business to a place that is 50 miles or more from the prior principal place of business, - of a material reduction in his or her benefits under cash or equity-based incentive plans, qualified and nonqualified employee benefit plans, or any employee welfare plan, as compared to all other similarly situated employees unless the reduction applies to all similarly situated employees, or - of a material breach by the company of any material, written employment or services agreement.

-Upon the occurrence of any of the events described above, (which expressly excludes a termination by the employee outside of the reasons noted above) the following basic severance benefits are payable to the named executive officers:
+Upon the occurrence of any of the events described above, (which expressly excludes a termination by the employee outside of the reasons noted above) the following basic severance benefits shown in the above table are payable to the named executive officers:

-- Cash Severance Payment A cash payment equal to three weeks of the executive officer's base compensation for each full year of service.
-The minimum cash benefit is twelve months of base compensation. - Unused and Accrued Vacation Payment of the executive officer's unused and accrued vacation. - Benefits Payment A cash benefit in consideration of future health care needs (i.e., medical and dental) in an amount equal to the total monthly premium for such coverage times 12. - Outplacement Services Reimbursement for up to 12 months of expenses incurred for outplacement services.
+- Cash Severance Payment - A cash payment equal to three weeks of the executive officer's base compensation for each full year of service.
+The minimum cash benefit is twelve months of base salary. - Benefits Payment - A cash benefit in consideration of future health care needs (i.e., medical and dental) in an amount equal to the total monthly premium for such coverage times 12. - Outplacement Services - Reimbursement for up to 12 months of expenses incurred for outplacement services.